A Path to Success

-So, in order to ensure you pass your test and don’t have any hiccups in the process, let’s get stuck into the things which can go wrong so you’re in a better position to avoid them.
+So, in order to ensure you pass your test and don’t have any hiccups in the process, let’s get stuck into the ways you can be in a better position to avoid them.

 Building plans are a must-have, not a nice-to-have.
 Your assessor doesn’t need to visit the plot to do the SAP calculation, but they do need your set of building plans.
 If you lose your plans, there’s no way you can get your SAP Calculations done - compare it to a trying to pass your driving test without any wheels on your car.
 A no starter.

 Maybe you do have building plans but your labourer, Jack, spilt his brew all over them.
 Half of the lines on the page are indistinguishable and one of the corners has been ripped off in Jack’s frantic rush to dry the papers off.
 Your assessor might be able to make do, but if he bodges it up it could prove very costly further down the line.

 What to do in case of lost or damaged plans?
 Get in touch with your local permit agency or records office.
 They’ll tell you what info you need to provide to get copies of the existing blueprints then have Jack pick them up to make amends.

 Be On Time